Trace your ancestry and build a family tree by researching extensive birth records, census data, obituaries and more with Findmypast.

 From the special collections of the Frances Howard Goldwyn Hollywood Regional Branch Library, this collection spans from the earliest years of the motion picture industry to the World War II era.
 Part of the Library's "Visual Collections", these selected posters have been digitized and may be viewed online.

 Selected travel posters of exotic destinations are from the collection housed in the International Languages Department and Rare Books at Central Library.
 The artwork finely demonstrates the sensibilities of 1920s and 1930s Art Deco and early Futurism.
 Part of the Library's "Visual Collections", the posters have been digitzed and can be viewed online.

 A collection of over 200 vibrantly-colored labels, designed for citrus growers throughout Southern California, mainly during the first half of the twentieth century.
 Many of the labels illustrate specific locations in the region, and are an excellent example of commercial graphic design from the period, as well as documenting the industry itself.
 Part of the Library's "Visual Collections", the images have been digitzed and can be viewed online.

-This selection of Los Angeles City and Street Directories spans from 1909-1987 and can be searched by name or address.
-Part of the Library's "Visual Collections", the directories have been digitized and can be viewed online.
+This selection of Los Angeles-Area City and Street-Address Directories spans from 1875-1987 and can be searched by name or address.
+Part of the Library's "Visual Collections," the directories have been digitized and can be viewed online.